Accelerating Carbon Market Development for climate change mitigation and adaptation in Mediterranean agriculture

 - - Key findings on additionality

-- - Key points on initiating carbon farming and creating a market around it (FR), Azolla Projects collaborated with Carbon Farming Scheme, working closely with farmers in Spain.
+- - Key points on initiating carbon farming and creating a market around it (EN), Azolla Projects collaborated with Carbon Farming Scheme, working closely with farmers in Spain.

 - CARBON FARMING MED will capitalize on the main findings of the Carbon Farming Scheme Project, including, but not limited to: